FilipVanVooren/stevie/docs/devs/sams.md

 ### Scratchpad dumps in SAMS page >ff

-The scratchpads of the 5 TI Basic sessions are always dumped to the page >ff, but to different memory ranges within that page.
+The scratchpads of the 5 TI Basic sessions are always dumped to page >ff, each in a specific memory range within that page.

 | Address      | Scratchpad dumps     |
 |--------------|----------------------|